 #1: Like, Like, Like

 Why?
 Most businesses use their social media channels to tout promotions.
-During the holiday shopping season, they’re even more likely to use Facebook, Twitter, and Instagram, for example, to announce limited Cyber Monday deals and other flash sales.
+During the holiday shopping season, they’re even more likely to use Facebook, Twitter and Instagram, for example, to announce limited deals and other flash sales.

 #4: Use a Rewards Card

 If you’re not diligent, shopping deals and sales can put a dent in your budget.
-Since you’ll be shopping online—and most likely using a credit card or debit card—why not take the opportunity to earn some cash back?
+If you’ll be shopping online with a credit card or debit card, why not take the opportunity to earn some cash back?

 Pro tip: If you have stockpiled credit card rewards or shopping rewards at a particular merchant, redeem them to add even further savings to your deals.
 Who doesn’t like to get more bang for your (reward) buck?

-Pro tip: Security experts have lots of tips for creating a secure password, but the more nonsensical it is, the better.
+Security experts have lots of tips for creating a strong password, but the more nonsensical it is, the better.
 That’s because some cyber criminals use programs that can crack simple tricks, like replacing letters with similar-looking numbers.

-Here’s one idea for generating a creative—and more secure—password.
-Combine the following three:
+Pro tip: Here’s some ideas for generating a creative—and more secure—password.